-It is a requirement of the Health Professions Act (HPA) and the Medical Diagnostic and Therapeutic Technologists Profession Regulation, that all regulated members comply with the requirements of the Continuing Competence Program (CCP).
-Compliance is a requirement in order to renew and hold registration with the College.
-The CCP became a legislated requirement in 2009.
+It is required by the Health Professions Act (HPA) and the Medical Diagnostic and Therapeutic Technologists Profession Regulation that all regulated members comply with the requirements of the Continuing Competence Program (CCP).
+Compliance is required in order to renew and hold registration with the College.

 - Learning plan

-- Reflective learning (completing the appropriate number of hours relative to the length of time within the cycle that the regulated member held a full practice permit)
+- Reflective learning (completing the appropriate number of hours relative to the length of time the regulated member held a full practice permit)

 Membership participation in a Continuing Competence Program is monitored as per the HPA.
 This participation is monitored through two separate audit processes:

-Although random selection is generally the process for member selection, the Competence Committee and the Registrar may specifically select regulated members if deemed appropriate.
-Such reasons include; but are not limited to:
+Although random selection is generally the process for member selection, the Competence Committee and the Registrar may specifically select regulated members where deemed appropriate.
+Such reasons include, but are not limited to:

 - Demonstration of an unsatisfactory reflective practice review through the previous year’s audit